finos/common-domain-model/GOVERNANCE.md

 # Community Specification Governance Policy 1.0

 This document provides the governance policy for specifications and other documents developed using the Community Specification process in a repository (each a “Working Group”).
-Each Working Group must adhere to the requirements in this document.
+Each Working Group must adhere to the requirements.

 ## 1. Roles